Follow Us On:

 SOIL PREPERATION AND LIME

-Assuming you have a basic knowledge of farm practices and access to either a multi-task ATV farming implement such as a Plotmaster or a tractor with various implements, here are 8 steps that need your attention in order to be successful.
+Assuming you have a basic knowledge of farm practices and access to either a multi-task ATV farming implement or a tractor with various implements, here are 8 steps that need your attention in order to be successful.
 We have also included a wealth of information at the end of this section that is targeted toward those who wish to take deer nutrition to what we could call “LEVEL 3”

 1. Do a soil test, and then fertilize and lime as needed.
 You won’t believe the difference fertilizing and liming will make in both the attraction and production of your food plot!
 If the ph is lower than 5.8, which it probably will be if pines grow there, lime will greatly help.
 And, you can fertilize almost anything and make it more attractive to deer, but if you fertilize a desirable food plot, the difference can be astounding.